-1,500 sq. ft. per 1,000 population must be scheduled for construction within a five-year period or prior to construction of 6,250 dwelling units, beginning at the time the need is first identified.
+▶ 1,500 sq. ft. per 1,000 population must be scheduled for construction within a five-year period or prior to construction of 6,250 dwelling units, beginning at the time the need is first identified.

-This standard is no longer reflective of modern business operations and is unnecessary with the new civic center and city hall project authorized in August 2022 to move forward.
+- This standard is no longer reflective of modern business operations and is unnecessary with the new civic center and city hall project authorized in August 2022 to move forward.
+With the construction of the new civic center, the standard would be exceeded. - As the city has reached a stage where it is focused on maintaining infrastructure and having less rapid growth, this standard is determined unnecessary for the city to continue to provide operational facilities.